Personal profile

 Janine is Director of the Crawford School of Public Policy

-I have been Director of the Crawford School of Public Policy at the Australian National Univeristy since January 2023.
-Prior to that I was Professor of Public Management at the University of Melbourne, and also undertook an extended secondment to the Australia and New Zealand School of Government.
-Across research, education, and engagement, my interests are in better understanding how government works and working with leaders across the public sector to improve governmental outcomes.
+Prior to taking on the role of Director, I was Professor of Public Management at the University of Melbourne (2013-2023) and undertook an extended secondment to the Australia and New Zealand School of Government (2018-2023).
+Across research, education, and engagement, my interests are in better understanding how government works and working with current and future leaders to improve governmental outcomes.

-My research focuses on public management and in particular on public sector reform and the nature of relationships.
-Across my career, this has involved working on topics such as the design and implementation of large-scale reform programs, the creation and evolution of public service markets, public value creation, experiments with collaboration and joined-up government, and the design of performance management systems.
-More recently my work has focused on positive public administration to understand how government succeeds (rather than fails), and the intersection of morality and public management in areas of extreme policy complexity.
+My expertise is in public administration and management, with major research interests in public sector reform and relational dynamics.
+I have made major contributions to the field in areas such as public value, paradigmatic change, collaboration, contracting, and performance.
+Most recently my work has focused on staking out the foundations of a more human(e) government and deepening our understanding of a more positive public administration.
+Alongside, I have been exploring the intersection of public management practices and morality in areas of extreme complexity, and future directions for the field.
 My collaborative research projects have received several academic awards including: best articles in Public Administration Review and Review of Public Personnel Administration; best book award at the Academy of Management; and several best paper awards at Academy of Management.

 You can find my most recent books here: Pathways to Positive Public Administration (2024 with Patrick Lucas, Tina Nabatchi, and Paul 't Hart) and Research Handbook on Public Management and COVID-19 (2024 with Helen Dickinson, Sophie Yates, and Catherine Smith).
-For a full list of my publications you can acess my CV here
+For a full list of my publications you can access my CV here.

-My teaching focuses on management issues in the public sector and the challenges faced by contemporary leaders.
-I have worked extensively with experienced professionals from across the world in both executive education and postgraduate programs and have been recognised for teaching excellence through various college, university and national level awards.
-I have provided exert advice to policy makers and public managers in many parts of the world including in Australia, Chile, Bhutan, New Zealand, United States of America, Vietnam, Canada, China and Singapore.
+In education my focus has been on management issues in the public sector and the challenges faced by contemporary leaders in pursuit of public purpose.
+For most of my career I have worked with experienced professionals from across the world in both executive education and postgraduate programs and have been recognised for teaching excellence through various college, university and national level awards.
+As a keen observer of international practice in public management, I have had the opportunity to provide expert advice to a range of policymakers including in Australia, Chile, Bhutan, New Zealand, the United States of America, Vietnam, Canada, China and Singapore.

-Since 2021 I have been on the Board of Directors for the Public Management Research Association and between 2012-2018 I was an elected member of the executive board of the International Research Society for Public Management.
-In 2022 I was appointed to the Australian Capital Territory Institute of Public Administration Australia Council, and have represented the ACT on the National Council of the Institute of Public Administraton Australia since 2024.
+From 2021 to 2025 I served as an elected member of the Board of Directors for the Public Management Research Association.
+Between 2012-2018 I was an elected member of the Executive Board of the International Research Society for Public Management.
+In 2022 I was appointed to the Australian Capital Territory Institute of Public Administration Australia Council and have represented the ACT on the National Council of the Institute of Public Administration Australia since 2024.

 Qualifications